vaeryn-uk/ollama-cli-code-agent/README.md

 - OpenAI support for more powerful models.
 - Session management and context usage tracking.
 - Project-centric storage and configuration.
+- Support for Linux & Windows.

 ## Dependencies & Installation

 TODO.

 ## Configuration

+`ocla` supports configuration through three sources, in the following order of precedence (highest to lowest):

+- Command-line arguments
+- Environment variables
+- Configuration file – `.ocla/config.json` in the current working directory

+Each configuration setting specifies which of these sources it supports.

 <!-- CONFIG_TABLE_START -->
 ### config_file